InvisibleReMedia/JCEF-binary-distrib-version-88-for-Windows-only/README.md

 5. Go into this directory
 6. Run this command cmake -G "Visual Studio" -A x64 ..
 You will now search the correct name of your Visual Studio at the output text
-7. Run this command cmake -G "<The correct name of your Visual Studio>" -A x64 ..
+7. Run this command cmake -G "&lt;The correct name of your Visual Studio&gt;" -A x64 ..
 If it works fine, it will download the CEF package automatically
 8. When it's finished, you have a jcef.sln file.
 Double click on this file.
 9. Select Release into the "Configuraton Manager" from the menu Project